YIN YOGA IN COPENHAGEN

 Improved mental health

-WHICH YIN YOGA POSES ARE THERE AND WHY ARE THEY GOOD?
+SOME YIN YOGA POSES AND WHY THEY ARE GOOD:

 Yin yoga consists of long-held, passive poses that target deep connective tissues like fascia, ligaments, and tendons.
 Here are some common yin yoga poses and their benefits: